HongruiCHEN2006/tophat-auto-answer-chrome-extension/README.md

 The project is directly loadable; there is no build step and no runtime dependency installation.

+The extension can continue monitoring an open Top Hat tab while you use other tabs or applications, but still subject to browser background-execution limitations.

+Please note that this extension relies on Top Hat's current user interface and page structure.
+If Top Hat updates or redesigns its interface, some features of the extension may stop working and require corresponding updates.
+I will stop updating this repository after finishing college.
+Last Update: 9/24/2026

 ## Disclaimer
 This extension is for educational and accessibility purposes only.
 Users are responsible for:

 Following their institution's academic integrity policies Complying with TopHat's terms of service
 Understanding that automated participation may not reflect actual learning

+Don't ever use this on exams.

 ## Safety boundary